Applicants for aid must not neglect the admission application process. Financial Aid offer notifications will only be sent to admitted students.

 To ensure that the University of San Francisco receives the information you provide on the Free Application for Federal Student Aid (FAFSA), you must enter the USF Title IV code in step six of the FAFSA.
 The USF School code is: 001325.

-Graduate students are encouraged to search for private scholarships by clicking on the viewing our Outside Scholarships page, searching reputable scholarship search engines such as FastWeb that are free of charge, contact any professional groups or associations to which you belong and inquire about any educational scholarship opportunities, or conduct your own online scholarship research.
+Graduate students are encouraged to search for private scholarships by clicking on the viewing our Outside Scholarships page.
+Students can also search reputable scholarship search engines such as FastWeb that are free of charge, contact any professional groups or associations to which you belong and inquire about any educational scholarship opportunities, or conduct their own online scholarship research.

-If you are interested in additional loan funds, review the Federal Graduate PLUS loan information and Private Loan Option list in our Loans Section.
+If you are interested in Private loan funds, review and compare private lenders on our Private Loans page.

 International Students are not eligible for Federal Financial Aid and are expected to have sufficient funds to pursue their studies in the United States.
 The University does not have sufficient funds to offer financial assistance to newly admitted International Students.
 Some lenders on our Private Loan Option List will provide private loans to International Students with a U.S. citizens as cosigners.
 For more information on studying in the U.S. and options for financing your education, please visit http://www.edupass.org/